kishaylinreddy/Social-Media-Enterprise-Case-Study/FullCaseStudy.md

 ## Disadvantages in Society

 ## Laziness in Society
 According to the article wrote by Carson Wulf (2021) “Is the Internet making People Lazy?”, social media is making people more prone to laziness.
 This can be seen more in teenagers than adults.
-The reason to why, is that social media apps are becoming more addictive like TikTok, Instagram and YouTube and not only that is the cause of laziness, because of the fact that we are able to talk with people by calling them even if they are far away; teenagers spends a lot of time playing video games while talking to their friends, and this is promoting them to procrastination if not controlled by their parents.
+The reason to why, is that social media apps are becoming more addictive like TikTok, Instagram and YouTube and not only that is the cause of being lazy, because of the fact that we are able to talk with people by calling them even if they are far away, teenagers spends a lot of time playing video games while talking to their friends, and this is promoting them to procrastination if not controlled by their parents.

 ## Depression in Society
-On the internet everything can happen like cyber bullying or death threats, if these issues are not moderated by those who works in social media apps or by the parents, these can lead to depression, anxiety or even worse to the people who suffers from it.
+On the internet everything can happen like Cyber Bullying or death threats, if these issues are not moderated by those who works in social media apps or by the parents, these can lead to depression, anxiety or even worse to the people who suffers from it.
 Fear of Missing Out(FOMO), this when people start scrolling on news and videos because they fear to miss out on information or what other people are doing like trends on social media, and this can lead to anxiety and waste of time.

 ## Misinformation in Society
-Misinformation can easily happen on the internet, this can be a mistake or a voluntary action made by someone who want to see conflicts between communities, this a huge threat to society since most of the people get their information on social media and this can lead to different events like hospitalizations, because they may have consumed something not edible that someone on the internet said it was, money scams because they may have pressed on a link while trying to look for something on the internet and they got their sensitive data stolen because of it and this can also  happen by call if they ask you for your bank details while they try to impersonate the customer service of a big company.
+Misinformation can easily happen on the internet, this can be a mistake or a voluntary action made by someone who want to see conflicts between communities, this a huge threat to society since most of the people get their information on social media and this can lead to different events like hospitalizations, because they consumed something not edible that someone on the internet said it was, money scams because they may have pressed on a link while trying to look for something on the internet and they got their bank details stolen because of it, this can also  happen by call if they ask you for your bank details when they try to impersonate the customer service of a big company.